Inspiring Generations

 Navigating Your Graduate Program While Attending the Regular Member Program

 Some students have the option to take a one year leave of absence from their graduate program to attend the Regular Member Program.
 This option will usually “stop the clock to completion” of their degree.
 In this case, sometimes institutes will not continue to provide health insurance for students.
-Health insurance is necessary in order to obtain a visa for study to attend the Regular Member Program.
+Health insurance is necessary in order to obtain a visa to attend the ASCSA as a Regular Member.
 Health insurance packages that satisfy the visa requirement can be purchased at relatively low expense.
+In the past, members have used various companies including CISI, Chubb, GeoBlue, IMG, Seven Corners, Tokio Marine/World Trips, etc. Such plans can cost anywhere between $460 to $1,080 for the academic year, with more inclusive plans costing up to $2,627 a year.

 To see more about the requirements for health insurance in order to obtain the study visa, link here.